pm0kjp/pa-judicial-data/README.md

 ### MDJS\_AttorneyData

+NOTE: This table has highly identifying data.
+It should be shared with care.
+Attorney data is public but these are human people's addresses.
+Also, atty data can sometimes be subtly identifying of the defendant.

 | fullname | mode | type | description |
 | ---|---|---|---|
 | DocketNumber | NULLABLE | STRING | |